 Between 1964 and 1969 he was Vietnam correspondent, managing editor and editor in chief of Ramparts magazine.
 From 1976 to 1993 Scheer served as a national correspondent for the Los Angeles Times, writing on diverse topics such as the Soviet Union, arms control, national politics and the military.
 In 1993 he launched a nationally syndicated column based at the Los Angeles Times, where he was named a contributing editor.
 That column ran weekly for the next 12 years and is now based at the San Francisco Chronicle.

-Scheer can be heard on the political radio program Left, Right and Center on KCRW.
-He has written eight books, including Thinking Tuna Fish, Talking Death: Essays on the Pornography of Power; With Enough Shovels: Reagan, Bush and Nuclear War and America after Nixon: The Age of Multinationals; with his son Christopher and Lakshmi Chaudhry, The Five Biggest Lies Bush Told Us about Iraq.
-Most recently, he wrote The Pornography of Power: How Defense Hawks Hijacked 9/11 and Weakened America; Playing President: My Close Encounters with Nixon, Carter, Bush I and Clinton--and How They Did Not Prepare Me for George W. Bush and The Great American Stickup: How Reagan Republicans and Clinton Democrats Enriched Wall Street While Mugging Main Street.
-His newest book is They Know Everything About You: How Data-Collecting Corporations and Snooping Government Agencies Are Destroying Democracy.
+Scheer is a former co-host of the political radio program Left, Right and Center on KCRW.
+He has written eight books, including Thinking Tuna Fish, Talking Death: Essays on the Pornography of Power; With Enough Shovels: Reagan, Bush and Nucear War and America after Nixon: The Age of Multinationals; co-author, with his son Christopher and Lakshmi Chaudhry, The Five Biggest Lies Bush Told Us about Iraq.
+Most recently, he wrote The Pornography of Power: How Defense Hawks Hijacked 9/11 and Weakened America; Playing President: My Close Encounters with Nixon, Carter, Bush I and Clinton -- and How They Did Not Prepare Me for George W. Bush and The Great American Stickup: How Reagan Republicans and CLinton Democrats Enriched Wall Street while Mugging Main Street.
+His newest book is They Know Everything about You: How Data-Collecting Corporations and Snooping Government Agencies Are Destroying Democracy.

 Scheer was raised in the Bronx, where he attended public schools and graduated from City College of New York.
 He studied as a Maxwell fellow at Syracuse University and was a fellow at the Center for Chinese Studies at the University of California, Berkeley, where he did graduate work in economics.
 Scheer has also been a Poynter fellow at Yale, and was a fellow in arms control at Stanford.